scala/docs.scala-lang/_overviews/scala3-book/scala-features.md

     - The `new` keyword is generally no longer needed when creating class instances
     - The formality of package objects have been dropped in favor of simpler “top level” definitions
 - A clearer grammar:
-    - Multiple different uses of the `implicit` keyword have been removed
-    - Those uses are replaced by more obvious keywords like `given`, `using`, and `extension`, focusing on intent over mechanism
+    - Multiple different uses of the `implicit` keyword have been removed; those uses are replaced by more obvious keywords like `given`, `using`, and `extension`, focusing on intent over mechanism (see the [Givens][givens] section for details)
-    - Extension methods replace implicit classes with a clearer and simpler mechanism
+    - [Extension methods][extension] replace implicit classes with a clearer and simpler mechanism
     - The addition of the `open` modifier for classes makes the developer intentionally declare that a class is open for modification, thereby limiting ad-hoc extensions to a code base
-    - Multiversal equality rules out nonsensical comparisons with `==` and `!=` (i.e., attempting to compare a `Person` to a `Planet`)
+    - [Multiversal equality][multiversal] rules out nonsensical comparisons with `==` and `!=` (i.e., attempting to compare a `Person` to a `Planet`)
     - Macros are implemented much more easily
-    - TODO: Benefits of Union and intersection types (I need help here)
     - Trait parameters replace and simplify early initializers
-    - Opaque type aliases replace most uses of value classes, while guaranteeing the absence of boxing
+    - [Opaque type aliases][opaque_types] replace most uses of value classes, while guaranteeing the absence of boxing
     - Export clauses provide a simple and general way to express aggregation, which can replace the previous facade pattern of package objects inheriting from classes
     - The procedure syntax has been dropped, and the varargs syntax has been changed, both to make the language more consistent
     - The `@infix` annotation makes it obvious how you want a method to be applied
     - The `@alpha` method annotation defines an alternate name for the method, improving Java interoperability, and letting you provide aliases for symbolic operators

-It would take too much space to demonstrate all of those features here, but follow the links in those items above to see those features in action.
+It would take too much space to demonstrate all of those features here, but follow the links in the items above to see those features in action.
+All of these features are discussed in detail in the *New*, *Changed*, and *Dropped* features pages in the [Overview documentation][reference].